Panthers Name Baker Mayfield Week 1 Starter Vs. Browns

-Panthers name Baker Mayfield Week 1 starter vs. Browns originally appeared on NBC Sports Chicago
+Panthers name Baker Mayfield Week 1 starter vs. Browns originally appeared on NBC Sports Bayarea

 The Carolina Panthers’ starting quarterback job belongs to Baker Mayfield.